“Social proof”, a concept popularised by Influence author Robert Cialdini, is a powerful thing.

 #1: Display Client Reviews on Your Website

 Every real estate agent needs their own website.
 You know that.
-What you might not know is that every agent should try to dedicate some portion of that website’s real estate to promoting your positive client reviews.
+What you might not know is that every agent should try to dedicate some portion of that website’s real estate to promoting their positive client reviews.

 Testimonial pages are the least visited page on any real estate website (just check your Google Analytics!).
 Consider scattering your reviews throughout your website, on every page, as a constant reminder to your website visitors.